cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 <HighlightBox type="note">

 The `portID` does not refer to a certain numerical ID, like `localhost:8080` with a `portID` 8080.
 Rather it refers to the application module to which the port binds.
-For IBC Modules built with the Cosmos SDK it defaults to the module's name, and for Cosmwasm contracts it defaults to the contract address.
+For IBC modules built with the Cosmos SDK it defaults to the module's name, and for CosmWasm contracts it defaults to the contract address.

 </HighlightBox>